+2.3.4.
 Knowledge hierarchies and the "bunching" of teams

-The size-dependent distortion in equation 8 preserves the qualitative properties of the undistorted equilibrium and generates a continuous establishment size distribution.
+The size-dependent distortion in equation (8) preserves the qualitative properties of the undistorted equilibrium and generates a continuous establishment size distribution.
 When the size-dependent policy results in a "bunching" of plants around a particular threshold N in the equilibrium size distribution, then positive sorting in a segment of the skill distribution is not guaranteed, which aggravates both the losses from talent misallocation and the effect of the policy on the return to skill.

-As a simple illustration, consider the step tax policy examined by Garicano et al. (2016), where all establishments above a given size threshold N>0 have to pay the same tax, but pay zero if they stay below the threshold.
-Now the size constraint $n \leq n(z_p)$ will not bind for managers in a segment above the threshold N. That is, the tax will encourage employers within a range of the size threshold N to constrain the size of their team to avoid the tax, discouraging their wage workers from fully exploiting their talent.
+As a simple illustration, consider the step tax policy examined by Garicano et al. (2016), where all establishments above a given size threshold N > 0 have to pay the same tax, but pay zero if they stay below the threshold.8 Now the size constraint $n \le n (z_p)$ will not bind for managers in a segment above the threshold N. That is, the tax will encourage employers within a range of the size threshold N to constrain the size of their team to avoid the tax, discouraging their wage workers from fully exploiting their talent.
 If the size constraint is binding, prices and assignments in equilibrium are solved for as in the undistorted case; if the size constraint is not binding, then optimal sizes will depend only on managerial skill, just as in a Lucas (1978) span-of-control model.
+We show how to solve for the equilibrium assignment and the wage profile under this policy in Appendix A.